 Why not get more ‘ExportSavvy’ and join our International Trade community – it is sponsored and hence free of charge to you

-You might like to take a look at the section in ExportSavvy20 that deals with Working With Distributors and Overseas Partners – here you will find a range of modules that help you to set up your relationships effectively – this includes modules on selecting the right partners, shared commitment and agreeing and reviewing targets.
+You might like to sign up for the Certified Export Leadership programme, and take a look at the section in ExportSavvy20 that deals with Working With Distributors and Overseas Partners – here you will find a range of modules that help you to set up your relationships effectively – this includes modules on selecting the right partners, shared commitment and agreeing and reviewing targets.

 David Bone CDir – Managing Director – ExportSavvy Ltd